umutseven92/umutseven92/README.md

 ### Cyberspace.
 A consensual hallucination experienced daily by billions of legitimate operators, in every nation.

 Over 5 years of experience as a Full Stack Software Engineer with a focus on APIs and microservices.
+Experienced in building reliable & scalable systems, from web and mobile apps to back-end services and infrastructure.

 M.S. in Software Engineering from Boğaziçi University.